- 01 Dec 2025

 Right Panel Cards

-The right panel organizes essential data for managing and updating the assessment efficiently.
+The right panel organizes essential data for managing and updating the Assessment efficiently.

 This card includes: